GraceAHall/vsc_demo/README.md

 basic functionality
  - main windows
- - using multiple windows (even same file)
+ - using multiple windows (incl. same file)
+ - line manipulation
+ - go to next instance
  - search
  - replace all
- - line manipulation
- - go to next instance
  - go to definition
+ - rename symbol

 extentions (customise VSC for your needs)